guardian/service-catalogue/packages/repocop/README.md

 ## Prisma

-The .env file contains the DATABASE_URL needed for prisma
+The .env file contains the DATABASE_URL needed for prisma.

-To run locally you can run
+To run locally you can run `npm run start` in the `repocop` directory.

-    ts-node run-locally.ts

-which is also available as start in the package.json